fluid-lang/fluid/README.md

 ## Getting Started
 ### Setup
-The fluid build system uses a small python script called fluid.py to simplify the process of building fluid.
+Fluid uses a small python script called fluid.py to simplify the process of building fluid.
 More information about fluid.py can be found by runnning
 ```bash
 $ python ./fluid.py --help
 ```

 1. Make sure you have installed the dependencies:

-    * `rust` The latest stable rust compiler
+    * `rust`
-    * `python` 3 or 2
+    * `python` 3 or 2.7
     * `git`
+    * `llvm-dev` 11.x

 2. Clone the [source](https://github.com/fluid-lang/fluid) using git